 COSLA EU Priorities 2017

-Every year the European Commission proposes a detailed work programme for the following year, comprising both legislative proposals and non-legislative proposals coming from the new Juncker Commission.
-Following extensive contacts with our member councils, our UK and European counterparts (as well as CEMR), COSLA’s European Priorities for 2015 were approved at the COSLA Convention in March 2015.
+Every year the European Commission proposes a detailed work programme for the following year, comprising both legislative proposals and non-legislative proposals coming from the Juncker Commission.
+Following extensive contacts with our member councils, our UK and European counterparts (as well as CEMR), we develop annually our work programme: COSLA European Priorities for 2017.